Extremal digraphs for open neighbourhood location-domination and identifying codes: Introduction

 \paragraph{Previous results.} All undirected graphs whose only OLD set is the whole set of vertices were characterized in~\cite{FGRS21}, as the family of \emph{half-graphs} defined in~\cite{EH84} (a half-graph is a special bipartite graph with both parts of the same size, where each part can be ordered so that the open neighbourhoods of consecutive vertices differ by exactly one vertex).
 Digraphs with no directed 2-cycles whose only identifying code is the whole set of vertices were characterized in~\cite{FNP13}, as transitive closures of top-down oriented forests.
 The aim of this paper is to study the set of digraphs whose only OLD set is the whole set of vertices.
 In fact, the above results can be reformulated in our setting.

-A digraph is called \emph{reflexive} if each vertex has a loop.
 When a vertex has a loop, then its open in-neighbourhood is the same as its closed in-neighbourhood.
 Thus, for a reflexive digraph, the concept of an OLD set is the same as the one of an identifying code, as defined above.
 A digraph is \emph{symmetric} if for each arc $xy$, the arc $yx$ also exists.
 A symmetric digraph can be seen as an undirected graph.
 Thus, considering OLD sets of digraphs where loops are allowed, generalizes previous works on identifying codes of both digraphs and undirected graphs, and on OLD sets of undirected graphs.

-The \emph{underlying (undirected) graph} of a digraph is the one obtained by transforming each arc into an edge (and removing multiple edges).
-A \emph{rooted directed tree} is a directed graph without loops and directed 2-cycles whose underlying graph is a tree, which contains a single source called \emph{root}, and where each arc is oriented away from the root.
-Using this terminology, we can reformulate existing results from the literature in our setting as follows (the two first theorems were proved in the context of identifying codes).
+Using the digraph terminology, we can reformulate existing results from the literature in our setting as follows (the two first theorems were proved in the context of identifying codes).